Bejojuda/directors-movie/README.md

 Provide links to the directors/ and movies/ end points

 - "api/token/" - get access and refresh token:
-     - POST/: Response with an access and a refresh token
+     - POST/: Response with an access and a refresh token.
+Once the user has a token.
+It's must be used to authorize certain request.
+In order to authorize a request, the header must be contain the following:

+     ```
+     "Authorization: Bearer yJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9"
+     ```

 - "directors/" - Directors List:
      - GET/: A list of all directors
-     - POST/: Creates a new user with the following fields:<br>
+     - POST/: Creates a new user with the following fields:

+          ```json
             {
                 "username": "YOUR_USERNAME",
                 "password": "YOUR_PASSWORD"
             }
+          ```

 - "directors/id/" - Specific director's details:
      - GET/: get the attributes of the specific director
      - PUT/: (Requires Token) update the user password